top of page

 More attacks, better quality, and far less effort required to launch them.

-This means your business isn’t just exposed to “hackers” anymore —you’re exposed to automated, scalable attack systems.
+This means your business isn’t just exposed to “hackers” anymore — you’re exposed to automated, scalable attack systems.

 Why Small Businesses Are Now a Primary Target

 There’s a common misconception that cybercriminals only go after large organizations.
+In reality, small businesses are often the preferred target because:

 • Security controls are inconsistent